Analysis of On-policy Policy Gradient Methods under the Distribution Mismatch: Introduction

 \section{Introduction}

-The policy gradient (PG) algorithms are designed to identify the best parameterized policy that optimizes a performance metric by iteratively updating parameters along the gradient direction.
-In reinforcement learning (RL), popular PG methods, such as TRPO~\cite{JS-SL-PM:2015}, A3C~\cite{VM-AB-KK:2016}, GAE~\cite{JS-PM-PA:2016}, PPO~\cite{JS-FW-PD:2017}, SAC~\cite{TH-AZ-SL:2018} are widely used to maximize a discounted accumulative reward and have demonstrated strong empirical performance.
+The policy gradient algorithms are designed to identify the best parameterized policy that optimizes a performance metric by iteratively updating parameters along the gradient direction.
+In reinforcement learning (RL), popular policy gradient methods, such as Trust Region Policy Optimization (TRPO)~\cite{JS-SL-PM:2015}, Asynchronous Advantage Actor-Critic (A3C)~\cite{VM-AB-KK:2016}, Generalized Advantage Estimation (GAE)~\cite{JS-PM-PA:2016}, Proximal Policy Optimization (PPO)~\cite{JS-FW-PD:2017}, Soft Actor-Critic (SAC)~\cite{TH-AZ-SL:2018} are widely used to maximize a discounted accumulative reward and have demonstrated strong empirical performance.
 Since the policy gradient is an expectation with respect to the state distribution, sampling is commonly employed to accelerate the training process.
-However, as noted by~\cite{PT:2014}, there exists a discrepancy between the practical sampling distribution and the true state distribution given by the theory.
+However, as noted by~\cite{PT:2014}, there exists a discrepancy between the practical sampling distribution and the true state distribution suggested by the theory.
+Specifically, a typical on-policy policy gradient algorithm estimates the gradient by sampling state-action pairs according to the current policy, storing the data in a buffer, and then calculating a gradient estimate using minibatch data uniformly sampled from the buffer.
+Since the theoretically desired state distribution is temporally discounted and inaccessible in practice, the commonly used uniform sampling strategy from the replay buffer leads to a distribution mismatch.

-This distribution mismatch introduces bias in gradient estimates, making many SOTA PG algorithms effectively biased stochastic gradient methods.
-Despite their impressive empirical success, these biased updates lack a rigorous theoretical foundation and can result in arbitrarily suboptimal performance in certain settings~\cite{CN-PT:2020}.
-Nevertheless, due to their ease of implementation and strong empirical performance, biased PG algorithms remain widely adopted, and the impact of this distribution mismatch is often overlooked.
-A typical on-policy PG algorithm estimates the gradient by sampling state-action pairs according to the current policy, storing the data in a buffer, and then calculating a gradient estimate using minibatch data uniformly sampled from the buffer.
-However, since the true theoretical state distribution is temporally discounted and practically inaccessible, a persistent distribution mismatch arises.
-Thus, it is crucial to analyze its impact and assess the robustness of this class of on-policy algorithms.
+This distribution mismatch introduces a mismatch in gradient estimates, making many state-of-the-art policy gradient algorithms effectively biased stochastic gradient methods.
+Despite their impressive empirical success, these biased updates lack a rigorous theoretical foundation and can result in suboptimal performance in certain settings when the discount factor is close to zero~\cite{CN-PT:2020}.
+Nevertheless, due to their ease of implementation and strong empirical performance, biased policy gradient algorithms remain widely adopted, and the impact of this distribution mismatch is often overlooked.
+How to analyze this impact and assess the robustness of this class of on-policy algorithms remain open.